h3rald/h3/docs/md/key-concepts.md

 ### Store

-H3 essentially uses something very, *very* similar to [Storeon](https://github.com/storeon/storeon) for state management *and* also as a very simple client-side message dispatcher/subscriber (seriously, it is virtually the same code as Storeon).
-Typically you'll only use the default store created by H3 upon initialization, and you'll use the `h3.dispatch()` and `h3.on()` methods to dispatch and subscribe to actions (messages).
+H3 essentially uses something very, *very* similar to [Storeon](https://github.com/storeon/storeon) for state management *and* also as a very simple client-side event dispatcher/subscriber (seriously, it is virtually the same code as Storeon).
+Typically you'll only use the default store created by H3 upon initialization, and you'll use the `h3.dispatch()` and `h3.on()` methods to dispatch and subscribe to events.

 The current application state is accessible via the `h3.state` property.

 ### Modules

-The `h3.init()` method takes an array of *modules* that can be used to manipulate the application state when specific messages are received.
+The `h3.init()` method takes an array of *modules* that can be used to manipulate the application state when specific events are received.
 A simple module looks like this:

 ```js
 const error = () => {